wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ## <a name="VoiceSynReq"> Voice Synthesis Request</a>

 ### <a name="Subscription">Authorization Tokens</a>
 Every request requires a JSON Web Token (JWT) access token.
 The JWT access token is passed through in the Speech request header.
 The token has an expiry time of 10 minutes.
-See [Get Started for Free](https://www.microsoft.com/cognitive-services/en-US/sign-up?ReturnUrl=/cognitive-services/en-us/subscriptions?productId=%2fproducts%2fBing.Speech.Preview) for information about subscribing and obtaining API keys.
+See [Get Started for Free](https://www.microsoft.com/cognitive-services/en-US/sign-up?ReturnUrl=/cognitive-services/en-us/subscriptions?productId=%2fproducts%2fBing.Speech.Preview) for information about subscribing and obtaining API keys used to retrieve valid JWT access tokens.

 The API key is passed to the token service, for example: